paulscherrerinstitute/slic/README.md

 - Static → `Acquisition.acquire()`
 - Scan → `Scanner.scan1D()`
 - Tweak → `Adjustable.set_target_value()`
+- etc.

-Additionally, the wx built-ins are extended by several widgets specific to experiment control (numeral input boxes are calculators, which perform simple math on enter press; filename boxes increment a counter at the end when pressing up; etc.), which can be re-used easily.
+Additionally, the wx built-ins are extended by several widgets specific to experiment control (numeral input boxes are calculators, which perform simple math on enter press; filename boxes increment a counter when pressing up; etc.), which can be re-used easily.

 ## slic.utils